 Waiver of Proposed Rulemaking: Under the Administrative Procedure Act (APA) (5 U.S.C.
-553) the Department generally offers interested parties the opportunity to comment on proposed priorities and requirements.
-Section 681(d) of IDEA, however, makes the public comment requirements of the APA inapplicable to Absolute Priority 1 in this notice.
+553), the Department generally offers interested parties the opportunity to comment on proposed priorities.
+Section 681(d) of IDEA, however, makes the public comment requirements of the APA inapplicable to the priority in this notice.

-Program Authority: For Absolute Priority 1, 20 U.S.C.
-1463 and 1481; for Absolute Priority 2, 20 U.S.C.
-1411(c) and 1416(i).
+Program Authority: 20 U.S.C.
+1463 and 1481.